php-enspired/exceptable/README.md

 If you find yourself needing more or situation-specific functionality, you can override the methods inherited from the `exceptable` trait.
 Read the source first  : )

-There is also a test suite for the base `ExceptableException` class, which might also be useful as a starting point for testing your own Exceptables.
+There is also a test suite for the base `Exception` class, which might also be useful as a starting point for testing your own Exceptables.
 Run it with `composer test:unit`.

 ### contributing or getting help